Callander Jazz and Blues Festival

-TheCallander Jazz and Blues Festival is a music festival held in the town of Callander in Loch Lomond and the Trossachs National Park, Scotland.
+The Callander Jazz and Blues Festival is a music festival held in the town of Callander in Loch Lomond and the Trossachs National Park, Scotland.
 It was first held in 2006.
 The event in 2019 featured 54 gigs at 14 venues, performing live jazz and blues over 3 days.

 Lineups

 2009: 2–4 October

 Invited musicians for the 2009 Festival include: